NGC 383

 NGC 383 is a double radio galaxy with a quasar-like appearance located in the constellation Pisces.
 It was discovered by German-British astronomer William Herschel on 12 September 1784.
-It is listed as Arp 331 in Halton Arp's Atlas of Peculiar Galaxies.
+It is listed as a part of Arp 331 in Halton Arp's Atlas of Peculiar Galaxies.

 Recent discoveries by the National Radio Astronomy Observatory in 2006 reveal that NGC 383 is being bisected by high energy relativistic jets traveling at relatively high fractions of the speed of light.
 The relativistic electrons in the jets are detected as synchrotron radiation in the x-ray and radio wavelengths.
 The focus of this intense energy is the galactic center of NGC 383.
 The relativistic electron jets detected as synchrotron radiation extend for several thousand parsecs and then appear to dissipate at the ends in the form of streamers or filaments.

+NGC 452 Group

 There are four other nearby galaxies NGC 379, NGC 380, NGC 385, and NGC 384 which are suspected of being closely associated with NGC 383, as well as several other galaxies at relatively close distance.

+NGC 383 is considered to be part of a galaxy group known as LGG 18 or NGC 452 Group.
+It has at least 17 members, which are NGC 382, NGC 385, NGC 399, NGC 403, NGC 420, NGC 443, NGC 444, NGC 392, NGC 452, NGC 374, NGC 388, NGC 410, NGC 414, IC 1654, IC 1618 and IC 1652.